ldelt/Myodes-centralis-assembly/README.md

 - A hybrid assembly of Myodes centralis was carried out.
 - The total build length was 214Mb.
 Average coverage - 7.
 N50 for continues - 2382.
 N50 for scaffolds - 1.6Mb.
 - The polishing in the Racon didn't seem to improve the build quality at first glance.
-- The results of Nanopolish's work and their further processing will be included in the final report.
 - Comparison of the assembly at various stages is presented in the table below

 ![Alt text](Quast_Summary_Table.png?raw=true)